 When you owe money in back taxes, the Internal Revenue Service (IRS) has many ways to collect the money you owe them.
 One of the ways they can gain access to your money is by using a tax levy.
 A levy allows the IRS to legally seize control of your assets.

-This can include taking money directly out of your bank accounts, garnishing your paycheck, and seizing your vehicles or other personal property, all to pay off your tax debt.
+This can include taking money directly out of your bank accounts, garnishing your paycheck, and seizing your vehicles or other personal property, all to pay off your tax liability.

 If the IRS has seized your property, you might be wondering how to get a tax levy released.
 Fortunately, there are some instances when it might be possible to get the IRS to release a levy.

 If the IRS has seized your property by way of a tax levy, you can apply to have the levy released.
 There are several reasons the IRS would agree to release a levy and return your property to you.
 Here are some of the reasons they might do so:

 - The levy is causing you an economic hardship.

 - The legal collection period ended prior to the levy being issued.